Teach Honors Courses

 The French House

-Professors are welcome to teach in La Maison Francaise, "the French House," home of the Honors College.
-Modeled after a Norman chateau in the Calvados region of France, and built for a French and Italian immersion program in the time of Huey Long, the French House now features state of the art multimedia facilities in every seminar classroom.
-Special class events, such as films, special speakers, or performances, can be held in the French House's elegant Grand Salon, located on the ground level of the building.
+Professors are welcome to teach in La Maison Francaise, the French House, LSU landmark and home of the Ogden Honors College.
+Modeled after a Norman chateau in the Calvados region of France, and built for a French and Italian immersion program in the time of Huey Long, the building now houses Ogden Honors College classrooms, meeting and study spaces, and staff offices.
+Special class events, such as films, special speakers, or performances, can be held in the French House's elegant Grand Salon located on the ground level of the building.
+The French House is currently undergoing a $5 million renovation that will transform these interior spaces and upgrade classrooms with improved multimedia capabilities.
+We anticipate returning to the French House in spring 2016.

-Faculty members play an essential role in the Honors College, mentoring students on their paths from introductory seminars to graduation with College Honors.
-In addition to academic courses, there are also many other valuable teaching, service, and research opportunities that together with academics help comprise the complete LSU Honors College experience.
+Faculty members are essential to the mission and success of the Ogden Honors College.
+We rely on LSU faculty to mentor Honors students throughout their time at LSU, from introductory seminars to graduation with College Honors.
+In addition to academic courses, there are also many other valuable teaching, service, and research opportunities available to LSU faculty through the Ogden Honors College.